 In the case of bakeries and cafes, you can sell the previous day’s food at half the price under ‘ A day olds’ name.

+Every restaurant wants to reduce the hidden expenses that are bleeding the restaurants dry.
+And, generation of waste is one of those hidden reasons.
 Implement these tips for efficient food waste management in your restaurant, and let us know how they worked out for you, in the comments below!